awsdocs/amazon-detective-user-guide/doc_source/graph-data-structure-overview.md

 + What user agents has the role session used?
 + What ASOs has the role session used?
 + In what geographic locations has the role session been active?
++ What user or role started this role session?
++ What role sessions started from this role session?

 **Finding**
 Findings uncovered by Amazon GuardDuty that are fed into the Detective source data\.